Course Title: Manage budgets and forecasts

 FULL TIME STUDENTS

-Primarily you will be learning on a face to face basis with the support of an online course site for dissemination of materials and some assessments.
+Primarily you will be learning on a face to face basis with the support of an online course site for dissemination of materials and some assessment.
 Students will be expected to attend four hours of class each week.
-Students will be introduced to the accounting theory, which will then be supported by practical lllustrations.
+Students will be introduced to the accounting theory, which will then be supported by practical illustrations.
 Students will complete exercises to reinforce their understanding of the material.
 Solutions will be available on the learning hub.